NOTE: The $7,500 signing bonus requires a 2 year commitment to BVHS and current associates are not eligible for this bonus.

 Duty 9: Interacts well with patients.
 Interacts well with physicians.
 Cooperates with other professionals both inside and outside the lab.
 Consistently maintains a cheerful professional manner.
 Makes suggestions in a positive, tactful manner.

-- Graduate of a NAACLS approved medical laboratory scientist or medical laboratory technician educational program with clinical experience and coursework necessary to be Board Eligible to take MLS(ASCP) or MLT(ASCP) registry exam.
+- Graduate from a NAACLS approved clinical laboratory scientist educational program with clinical experience and coursework necessary to take MLS(ASCP) registry exam and board eligible( if not already registered)